Surgery for bile duct cancer

 - the size of the cancer

-- whether the cancer has spread to nearby tissues
+- whether it has spread into nearby tissues.

 In a small number of people, bile duct cancer is found at a very early stage.
-This means the operation to remove the cancer is quite small.
 The surgeon removes only the bile ducts containing the cancer.
-They then join the remaining ducts in the liver to the small bowel.
+Then they join the remaining ducts in the liver to the small bowel.
 This allows the bile to flow again.

 Types of surgery for bile duct cancer